 Fast read

 In places like Australia, with our harsh sun, humidity and salty air close to the coast, low-quality panels can face issues in just 2-5 years.
-Problems with cheap panel failures can be plentiful include delamination, which allows water to corrode the cells, and PID, affecting the panel's efficiency.
+Problems with cheap solar panel failures can be plentiful including delamination, which allows water to corrode the cells, and PID, affecting the panel's efficiency.

-Additionally, microcracks can lead to hotspots, decreasing efficiency and possibly cracking the panel.
+Additionally, microcracks can lead to hotspots, decreasing solar panel efficiency and possibly cracking the panel.
 Other issues encompass snail trails, junction box problems, and faulty fake plugs.
-It's crucial to invest in quality panels from trusted brands for longevity.
+Investing in good quality panels from trusted brands is crucial for longevity.

 How long do solar panels last in Australia and why could they fail?

 When making an investment like purchasing a solar PV system, you want a beneficial return.
-We should all know by now what solar panels do and the benefits they offer, but how long do they last?
+We should all know by now what solar panels do and the benefits they offer, but how long do they last in Australia?
 If you have to replace them every couple of years, you would not actually be making money.
-Unfortunately, this is exactly what happens with cheap solar.
-So, how long do solar panels last in Australia and what can damage solar panels?

 Warranties

-Many solar panel manufacturers claim that their panels will last 15 to 25 years.
-This is subsequently supported by the performance and product warranty of 25 years that many of these brands put on their panels.
+Many solar panel manufacturers claim that their panels will last 15 to 25 years in Australia.
+This is subsequently supported by the performance and product warranty of 25 years that many of these solar panel brands put on their panels.

 How long should solar panels last in Australia?